Want to become a period friendly school?

 Would you be willing to share what’s happening in your school?

-Sign up here for more information!
+Sign up here for more information on our pilot scheme.

-#periodpositive believes that menstruation education should be:
+Period Positive believes that menstruation education should be:

 - Free, unbranded, objective, inclusive of reusables (like menstrual cups and cloth pads), evidence-based, and easy to understand